SE-TINF22B6/DHBWhub/docs/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 >![EER_Diagram](https://github.com/SE-TINF22B6/DHBWhub/assets/122597204/f135ce13-9dde-43a6-9540-c01a68038374)

-- Account: Both administrators as well as our end-users need to create an account with the most basic information (username, email-address, password and optionally a profile picture)
+- Account: Both administrators as well as our end-users need to create an account with the most basic information (username, email-address, password and optionally a profile picture).
-- Administrator: Accounts which are responsible for maintaining our website and fix and interact with user issues
+- Administrator: Accounts which are responsible for maintaining our website and fix and interact with user issues.
-- Client User: Our end users; compared to administrators, they are able to personalize their biography (description and age) and may create/save posts and write comments
+- Client User: Our end users.
+Compared to administrators, they are able to personalize their profile and can engage in the activities that have been mentioned in chapter 2.1.1.
-- Faculty/Course: Faculties are the rough divisions of the DHBW consisting of several courses in which the students study in
+- Faculty/Course: Faculties are the rough divisions of the DHBW consisting of several courses in which the students study in.
-- Post: An end user is able to save, create, delete, like and share its own posts in a certain course or faculty area.
-A post consists of a title, description, timestamp, tags and optionally a picture.
+- Post: A client user is able to like, create and save posts.
+A post consists of a title, description, timestamp and optionally, a picture and several tags.
-- Comment: End users can write comments under any post.
-These can also be liked and even commented.
-If a post gets deleted, the comments will also get deleted.
+- Comment: End users can also write and like comments which belong to a post.
->TODO update
+- EventPost: These are posts which are describing certain events.
+They are similar to normal posts but also contain additional data like location details and the date range, in which the event takes place in.
+- EventComment: Can be created by client users and belong to a certain event post.
+They have the same attributes as normal comments

 ---

 ### 2.2 Use Cases